-a.
+res NO a.
 Sexually touched you (for example, intentional touching of genitalia, buttocks, [breasts if you are a woman]), or made you sexually touch them? \times \boxtimes b.
-Attempted to make you have sexual intercourse, but was not successful? \times \boxtimes c.
-Made you have sexual intercourse? \times \boxtimes d.
-Attempted to make you perform or receive oral sex, anal sex, or penetration by a finger or object, but was not successful? \times \boxtimes e.
+Attempted to make you have sexual intercourse, but was not successful?
+X \boxtimes c.
+Made you have sexual intercourse? \times \times d.
+Attempted to make you perform or receive oral sex, anal sex, or penetration by a finger or object, but was not successful?
+X \boxtimes e.
 Made you perform or receive oral sex, anal sex, or penetration by a finger or object? \times \boxtimes